ostyjs/nostr-hooks/README.md

 };
 ```

-> Make sure to create you custom NDK instance outside of the component body to prevent re-creating it on every render.
-You can also use the `useMemo` hook to memoize the custom NDK instance if you want to re-create it when some dependencies change.
+> ⚠️ Remember to use memoization techniques like `useMemo` to prevent re-creating the custom NDK instance on every render and avoid infinite re-render loops.

 ### Subscribe to events